British S-class submarine (1931): Second group

 The second group of S-class submarines consisted of eight boats.
-They were larger than the preceding first group and required more men to crew, but carried a similar armament.
+They were larger than the preceding first group and required more men to crew but carried a similar armament.
 Construction was divided between Chatham Dockyard, and the yards of Scotts, of Greenock and Cammell Laird & Co Limited, of Birkenhead.
-All the ships were built between 1934 and 1937.
+All the boats were built between 1934 and 1937.
 During the war, they, like the submarines of the first group, mostly operated in home waters, ranging as far afield as the Bay of Biscay and the Scandinavian coast.
 One, HMS Sunfish, was assigned to the Soviet Navy (named V-1) and was sunk by friendly aircraft on the transfer route from Dundee to Murmansk.
+Group Two boats had their fuel capacity increased to a maximum of 72 LT which increased range to 6000 nmi at 10 kn.

 A large percentage of these submarines were also lost during the war.
 Only two, HMS Sealion and HMS Seawolf, survived to the end of the war.